-Bill L. Olson is a third generation Texan who has hunted and fished over much of the western half of the North American continent, from Mexico to Alberta Canada.
-He is the Founder/Publisher/Editor of Texas Outdoors Journal.
-In 1996, 1999, 2001-2015, Texas Outdoors Journal was named one of Texas’ Top outdoor publications in an annual competition amongst other Texas titled magazines held by the Texas Outdoor Writers Association.
-On Feb.
-27, 2016, Texas Outdoors Journal was once again recognized when it was awarded First Place in the major Outdoor Magazine – over 25,000 category.
+Bill L. Olson is a third generation Texan and native Houstonian who has hunted and fished over much of the western half of the North American continent, from Mexico to Alberta Canada.
+He is the Founder and Publisher/Editor of Texas Outdoors Journal.
+In 1996, 1999, 2001-2017 Texas Outdoors Journal was named one of Texas’ Top outdoor publications in an annual competition amongst other Texas titled magazines held by the Texas Outdoor Writers Association.
+On February 24, 2018 Texas Outdoors Journal was once again recognized when it was awarded First Place in the major Outdoor Magazine – over 25,000 category.
 This marks the 20th year TOJ has been honored.
 No other magazine can claim a similar period of sustained excellence.

-He co-hosts the multi-award winning weekly outdoor news-format, Texas Outdoors News radio show.
-For the past 25 years the program has aired weekends on affiliates in Houston, Beaumont, Conroe/Huntsville/Bryan-College Station, Corpus Christi, Victoria, San Antonio, Uvalde, Lufkin/Nacogdoches, Tyler/Longview, Comanche/Brownwood, Marble Falls, Mason/Hill Country area, and Lake Charles LA.
-The show can also be heard worldwide on Stitcher.com, the free internet radio platform for smart phones, computers and vehicles, iHeart radio and archived on Texas Outdoor News’ YouTube Channel.
+He co-hosts the multi-award winning weekly outdoors news/interview format, Texas Outdoor News radio show.
+For the past 25 years the program has aired weekends on affiliates in Houston, Beaumont, Conroe/Huntsville/Bryan-College Station, Corpus Christi, Victoria, San Antonio, Austin, Uvalde, Lufkin/Nacogdoches/Center, Tyler/Longview, Comanche/Brownwood, Marble Falls, Mason/Hill Country area, and Lake Charles LA.
+The show can also be heard worldwide on Stitcher.com, the free internet radio platform for SmartPhones, computers and vehicles, iHeart radio and archived on Texas Outdoor News’ YouTube Channel.

-He is also an avid saltwater angler and licensed U. S. Coast Guard Master Captain, 50 Ton endorsement.
-Growing up near the Texas coast, he spent considerable time honing his skills while wading and drift fishing the entire coast for “Texas’ Big Three” – speckled trout, redfish and flounder.
+He is also an avid saltwater angler and licensed U. S. Coast Guard Master Captain with a 100 Ton and Towing Endorsements.
+Growing up near the Texas coast, he spent considerable time honing his skills wading and drift fishing the entire coast for “Texas’ Big Three” – speckled trout, redfish and flounder.
 He pursues big game fish in the Gulf of Mexico, Atlantic, Pacific and Caribbean Oceans.

-In March 2006 he joined the TV broadcast team on Fox Sports Outdoors – Southwest.
-Each week Olson’s “On the Coast” report updates viewers as to where the hottest action is occurring both inshore and offshore along Texas’ Gulf Coast.
+In March 2006 he joined the TV broadcast team on FOX Sports Outdoors – Southwest.
+Each week for 39 weeks Olson’s “On the Coast” updates viewers as to where the hottest action is occurring, both inshore and offshore, along Texas’ Gulf Coast.
 He began his 15th season March 1, 2018.

 Olson is a staunch supporter of many conservation groups.
 From 1989-1995 he served on the Rocky Mountain Elk Foundation National Board of Directors during that non-profit’s early formative years.
-Utilizing his extensive real estate and marketing background, Olson headed the Lands & Conservation Committee where he played an instrumental role in most of the habitat acquisitions during his term.
+Utilizing his extensive real estate and marketing background, Olson headed the Lands & Conservation Committee where he played an instrumental role in many of the habitat acquisitions during his term.
 He and his late wife, Ann, founded and chaired the Houston RMEF Chapter 1988-1992.
 This chapter has perennially been one of the top fundraisers in all of North America for RMEF.
-At its 2012 Silver Anniversary Big Game Banquet Houston became one of the first 10 RMEF Chapters, out of 550 nationally, to surpass $2 million net raised for elk and other wildlife.
+At its 2012 Silver Anniversary Big Game Banquet Houston became one of the first 10 RMEF Chapters, out of 550 nationally, to surpass two million net dollars raised for elk and other wildlife.
 Houston will surpass three million in 2018.

-In March 2009, at the Rocky Mountain Elk Foundation’s Silver Anniversary 25th Annual Elk Camp and Expo in Fort Worth, Olson was once again nominated and elected to serve on the RMEF National Board.
+In March 2009, at the Rocky Mountain Elk Foundation’s Silver Anniversary 25th Annual Elk Camp and Expo in Fort Worth, Olson was once again elected to serve on the RMEF National Board.
 He completed his most recent term in February 2012.
 Today RMEF boasts over 227,000 members.

 In March 1995, Olson received a State appointment to the Board for “Texas’ Operation Game Thief” from Texas Parks & Wildlife Executive Director, Andrew Sansom.
-During his six year term he helped to increase public awareness of this anti-poaching organization by both consumptive and non-consumptive users of the outdoors.
+During his six years term he was responsible for increasing public awareness of this anti-poaching organization by both consumptive and non-consumptive users of the outdoors.

-Throughout each year Olson presents numerous seminars on a variety of hunting or fishing activities, and conservation topics.
+Throughout each year he presents numerous seminars on a variety of hunting and fishing activities as well as conservation topics.
 He also serves as the MC at a number of outdoor shows and fundraising events plus does voice-over work for several companies.